requirejs/requirejs/docs/download.md

 #### <a name="jqueryrequirejs">jQuery 1.4.3 with require()</a> [Minified](http://requirejs.org/docs/release/0.14.5/minified/require-jquery-1.4.3.js) | [With Comments](http://requirejs.org/docs/release/0.14.5/comments/require-jquery-1.4.3.js)

-A build of jQuery with integrated require() support. **Does not include** RequireJS plugin support, so the i18n, text, order, JSONP plugins will not work with this build.
+A build of jQuery with integrated require() support. **Does not include** the i18n, text, order, JSONP plugins.

 #### <a name="jqueryrequirejsplugins">jQuery 1.4.3 with require() and plugins</a> [Minified](http://requirejs.org/docs/release/0.14.5/minified/requireplugins-jquery-1.4.3.js) | [With Comments](http://requirejs.org/docs/release/0.14.5/comments/requireplugins-jquery-1.4.3.js)

-A build of jQuery with integrated require() support that includes plugin support, including the i18n, text, order and JSONP plugins.
+A build of jQuery with integrated require() support that includes the i18n, text, order and JSONP plugins.

 <hr>

 #### <a name="samplejquery">Sample jQuery 1.4.3 project with require()</a> [Download](http://requirejs.org/docs/release/0.14.5/jquery-require-sample.zip)

-A zip file containing a build of jQuery with integrated require() support, with an sample project included to show how it can be used when using jQuery. **Does not include** RequireJS plugin support, so the i18n, text, order, JSONP plugins will not work with this build.
+A zip file containing a build of jQuery with integrated require() support, with an sample project included to show how it can be used when using jQuery.

 <hr>